Faysal-MD/Django_Project_Management/README.md

 #### Setting Up Postman
    1. Import the Postman collection and environment:
       - Go to Postman and click on Import.
-      - Select the ProjectManagementCollections.postman_collection.json file from the Postman_API_Report folder.
+      - Select the ProjectManagementCollections.postman_collection.json file from the Postman_API folder.
       - Import the ProjectManagementEnv.postman_environment.json file from the same folder.

    2. Set the environment: